Revd Sue Shortman (she/her)

-Revd Cristina Cipriani
+Revd Cristina Cipriani (she/her)

 Cristina’s interests are interfaith dialogue, the connections between psychology and theology and how the church can be a place where everybody is welcomed and feels safe.
-Her hobbies are foreign languages, cooking, walking, watching musicals and movies.

-Deacon Ruth Yorke
+Deacon Ruth Yorke (she/her)

-She joined our team to work with the church in developing its service amongst vulnerable people in the city, and she is excited to be amongst so many people who are passionate about serving others.
+Ruth joined our team to work with the church in developing its service amongst vulnerable people in the city, and she is excited to be amongst so many people who are passionate about serving others.

 Ruth has many interests, including interfaith working and ensuring that we work towards making churches places of inclusion and safety for everyone.
 She has been involved in the early stages of the development of ‘positive working together‘, a Methodist Church approach to working well together in church life in the midst of our varying personalities, backgrounds and experiences.

 The church’s leadership team is called the Eldership.
 With the ministers, elders are trustees with responsibility for the Local Ecumenical Project.
-There are ten elders who are responsible for ensuring the fulfilment of the agreed guiding principles.
+There are up to ten elders who are responsible for ensuring the fulfilment of the agreed guiding principles.
 They also have pastoral oversight of the whole life of the church.

-Church members are called by fellow church members to serve on the Eldership.
+Elders are called by fellow church members to serve on the Eldership.
 This happens through a process of nomination and authorisation by the Church Meeting.
 The period of service is three years, but with the possibility of immediate re-election for one further period of up to three years.
 On completion of their period of service, retiring elders are not eligible for re-election for one year.
 Their Call is recognised through promise-making and commissioning in worship.

-Serving Elders (2020)
+Serving Elders (2022)

-In addition, the Elders’ Meeting has established committees with appropriate delegated authority which include:
+The Elders’ Meeting has established committees with appropriate delegated authority which include: